intel/dffml/docs/usage/flower17/flower17_scikit.rst

 The accuracy of the model can be increased by using various preprocessing techniques for example scaling all the feature vectors within the range [0,1].

+Alternatively using Convolutional Neural Networks vastly improves the accuracy! - `The Transfer Learning approach with Convolution Neural Networks <flower17_pytorch.html>`_